rifqiraihan/crypto-wallet/README.md

 4. Open the application in your browser at `http://localhost:5173/` (Vite default port).

+## Installing MetaMask
+If you don't have MetaMask installed, follow these steps:

+- Download MetaMask from the official website: `https://metamask.io/`
+- Install the extension for Chrome, Firefox, or Edge.
+- Follow the instructions to create a wallet and secure your seed phrase.
+- Once installed, open the app and connect your MetaMask wallet.

 ## Usage

 - Click **"Connect Wallet"** to link your MetaMask account.